Lyndhurst Man Fires Gun At Officer, Then Fatally Shoots Self, Responders Say

 The guidelines guarantee that the investigation is done “in a full, impartial and transparent manner."

-Once the investigation is complete, the results will be presented to a grand jury -- ordinarily consisting of 16 to 23 citizens -- that will determine whether or not there's cause to suspect any wrongdoing on the part of law enforcement.
+Once the investigation is complete, the results are presented to a grand jury -- ordinarily consisting of 16 to 23 citizens -- that will determine whether or not there's cause to suspect any wrongdoing on the part of law enforcement.

 Bruck was expected to release a statement about the Lyndhurst incident sometime Sunday.